pythonanywhere/pythonanywhere_task_helpers/helpers/6-education.md

 ----

-You can also browse your students' Files tabs.
+You can also browse your students' Files tab, and all the other tabs.

+> Note that, while console sessions update dynamically, file editor sessions
+> do not -- you can't see what the other person is typing, and you have to
+> manually hit "refresh" if you want to see updates.

 But there's a better way to interact with your students' files -- the are directly mounted into your own files area.

 In your teacher account, go back to your Bash console, or open a new one if necessary.
-Type:

-    ls /home

-You should see your own username, and your student's username.
+Type `ls /home`, and you should see your own username, and your student's username.

+    $ ls /home
+    myusername
+    mystudentusername

 ----